NotStephen9001/Project-3/README.md

 Please see the final section of this readme for assignment details.

+## How We Chose This topic

+We asked AI of course!
+The group read the recommendations in the assignment details and most of us either were not interested in them, or had already covered a similar topic in a previous assignment/project.
+We then fed the assignment into Copilot and asked for more suggestions.
+We all all looked at the list and shared our choices.
+Most people agreed on two or three, we then discussed them with our own ideas to massage them into more time-appropriate ideas and brainstormed how to mske sure our choice would meet the requirements of the group project.
+By this time were down to one topic, which we were satisfied with.

 ## Goal

 Our goal in this project is to offer a more user-friendly option to access worldwide news.